17+ Best Mezcal Brands and Logos

 Mezcal Amaras Logo

 In 2010, a group of friends traveled through Mexico’s mezcal-making areas.
 They saw how hard it was to grow and make mezcal and started their brand, Mezcal Amarás.
-This brand is about loving and respecting Mexican traditions and showing off the skills of mezcal makers that have been passed down for generations.
+This brand is about loving and respecting Mexican traditions and showcasing the skills of mezcal makers passed down for generations.
 Every bottle of Mezcal Amarás is special, hand-signed, and shows the spirit of Oaxaca and Mexican roots.

-Santiago Suarez, one of the founders, says that the choices mezcal makers make are very important for the mezcal’s taste and quality.
+Santiago Suarez, one of the founders, says that the choices mezcal makers make are critical to the mezcal’s taste and quality.
 Mezcal Amarás is more than just a mezcal company.
-It cares a lot about the environment and only uses agaves that are grown the right way.
-They give back 15% of their profits to help the local communities and make sure there are enough agaves for the future by planting ten agaves for every one they use.
+It is committed to the environment and sources only sustainably grown agaves.
+They give back 15% of their profits to support local communities and ensure there are enough agaves for the future by planting 10 agaves for every one they use.
 This helps create jobs and is better for the planet.
-They pay the people they work with 20% more than usual, showing they care about their community.
+They pay their team members 20% more than the standard rate, demonstrating their commitment to the community.

 Mezcal Amarás is a good example of a company that cares about its community and the environment.
-Its logo has “MEZCAL” and “AMARÁS” in a lively design with a sunburst pattern that shows the brand’s energy and excitement.
+Its logo features “MEZCAL” and “AMARÁS” in a lively design with a sunburst pattern, conveying the brand’s energy and excitement.

 Pierde Almas